MetalHexx/TeensyROM-UI/README.md

 #### Purists
 Even if your prefer to interact directly with the commodore, I think you'll find a lot of great utility here.
 If you tag favorites, they're copied to the /Favorites folder on the TR.
 Try the SID music player while you're busy doing other things.
 The file transfer and serial debugging tools are handy too.

-#### Realtime Programming Development Environment
+#### Realtime Development Environment
 The automatic detection and synchronization of files has potential for realtime development or music making applications.
-Send your feature suggestions for anything I can do to help here.
+Send your feature suggestions for dev tooling ideas.

 #### Kids
 Kids have short attention spans.
 The randomization features are invaluable here and will keep them engaged for much longer.
 Try the play timer to automatically jump to new games.